The Gazette (band): 2010–2011: Label change and Toxic

 On March 17, 2010, the band began the Standing Live Tour 10 (The End of Stillness) at Zepp Tokyo.
 After the fan club tour, the band then announced a live tour, which was called Tour 10 Nameless Liberty Six Bullets starting in July with two consecutive nights at Nippon Budokan.
-Among all of these events, the band has also announced that they would be transferring from King Records to Sony Music Records.
-"Shiver" was the first single released by the Gazette under new label Sony Music Records.
-The single was also selected as the opening theme song to the Sony anime series Kuroshitsuji II (Black Butler).
+Among all of these events, the band also announced that they would be transferring from King Records to Sony Music Records.
+"Shiver" was the first single released by the Gazette under the new label.
+It was also selected as the opening theme song to the second season of the Sony anime series Black Butler.
 On August 4, 2010, they released their third music video on DVD titled Film Bug II, which included ten PV's from "Regret" to "Before I Decay".

-Right after the release of "Shiver", the band announced the final stop of the Tour 10 Nameless Liberty Six Bullets would be held at Tokyo Dome, and that two new singles, "Red" and "Pledge", would be released.
+Right after the release of "Shiver", the band announced that the final stop of the Tour 10 Nameless Liberty Six Bullets would be held at Tokyo Dome, and that two new singles, "Red" and "Pledge", would be released.

 In March 2011, the band embarked on a fan club-only tour called Live Tour 11 (Two Concept Eight Nights -Abyss/Lucy-) and 9th Birth (Day 9 -Nine-) at Zepp Tokyo on March 10, 2011.
-On March 23, 2011, the Gazette released a compilation album titled Traces Best of 2005-2009 and a live concert DVD called The Nameless Liberty at 10.12.26 Tokyo Dome.

-The Gazette postponed the releases of their best-of album Traces Best of 2005-2009 and live DVD The Nameless Liberty at 10.12.26 Tokyo Dome which contains footage of their final concert at Tokyo Dome due to the catastrophic earthquake that occurred in Japan in March 2011.
+The Gazette postponed the releases of their best-of album Traces Best of 2005–2009 and the live DVD The Nameless Liberty at 10.12.26 Tokyo Dome, which contains footage of the Tokyo Dome show, due to the 2011 Tōhoku earthquake and tsunami.
 Both were later released on April 6, 2011.

 The single "Vortex" was released on May 25, 2011.
 In July 2011, Ruki and Aoi joined in on PS Carnival Tour 2011 Summer 7 Days at Shibuya.
 Ruki was in a session band named "Lu/V" and Aoi was in a session band named "Aoi with Bon:cra-z".
-The Gazette also performed at the 2011 Summer Sonic festival that was held on August 13–14, 2011 in Tokyo and Osaka.
+The Gazette also performed at the 2011 Summer Sonic Festival that was held on August 13–14, 2011 in Tokyo and Osaka.
 On September 18, 2011, the Gazette performed at the Inazuma Rock Festival 2011 with TM Revolution.

 The Gazette announced the release of their single "Remember the Urge" on August 31, as well as the release of the album Toxic on October 5 and the Live Tour11 Venomous Cell.
-The tour started on October 10, 2011, in Tokyo at the International Forum Hall A and led the band through 27 cities with a total of 28 performances held through the end of 2011.
-The tour finale was held in Yokohama Arena with the title named Tour11-12 Venomous Cell -the Finale- Omega on January 14, 2012.
-On October 3, the Gazette was rewarded "The Most Requested Artist 2010" from J-Melo Awards 2011.
+The tour started on October 10, 2011, at Tokyo International Forum Hall A and led the band through 27 cities with a total of 28 performances held through the end of 2011.
+The tour finale was held in Yokohama Arena with the title Tour11-12 Venomous Cell -the Finale- Omega on January 14, 2012.
+On October 3, the Gazette was rewarded "The Most Requested Artist 2010" from the 2011 J-Melo Awards.